 Working better by working together

-The prior effort by the SS&P team helped position KPMG’s Innovation and Engineering (I&E) team for the work to help the manufacturer develop a product lifecycle management strategy.
+The prior effort by the PA team helped position KPMG’s Innovation and Engineering (I&E) team for the work to help the manufacturer develop a product lifecycle management strategy.
 On this project, the I&E team brought together all the functional vice presidents and business leads to discuss their needs.
 Based on this input as well as further analysis, the KPMG team developed a detailed product lifecycle management platform and roadmap of the client’s technology and process requirements, phased out over the next three years in an implementation sequence.

 In effect, the KPMG team defined an improved process and technology environment where personnel across multiple design centers could work closely together in a more efficient and effective manner.
 The team also developed a supporting business case for the project that indicated a potential revenue improvement of 5 to 10 percent combined with a 10 percent decrease in operational costs.